ydahal1/ydahal1/jokes.md

 1. Why did the computer go to the doctor?
 It had a virus!

-2. Why did the software developer go broke?
-Because he lost his domain in a phishing attack!
+2. Why was the math book sad?
+Because it had too many problems!

 3. Why did the developer go broke?
-Because he couldn't afford to pay for his Java!
+Because he lost his domain in a bet!

-4. Why did the hacker bring a ladder to the data center?
-Because they heard the servers had a high security patch level!
+4. Why don't programmers like nature?
+Because they prefer artificial intelligence!

 [
-Mon Sep 25 01:07:45 UTC 2023
+Tue Sep 26 01:07:35 UTC 2023
  ]